gkoos/blog/src/posts/2025-09-12-Garbage-Collection-In-Go.md.md

 ## A Note on Go Version

-All our toy examples were cooked up with Go 1.23 — couldn’t resist. 😄
+All our toy examples were cooked up with Go 1.23 — couldn't resist. 😄

 But don't worry: with Go 1.25, the results should be very similar, so you can play around and see the differences between Tri-Color and Green Tea for yourself.